Bubba Phillips: Detroit Tigers (1963-1964)

 In 1963, Phillips was the Tigers starting third baseman, he hit .246 with 5 home runs.
 He had a career high of 6 stolen bases and led the American League with 10 sacrifice flies.

 In 1964, Phillips lost his starting job to a young Don Wert.
 Phillips hit .253 with 3 home runs and 6 RBIs.
 He finished his major league baseball career on September 18 as a pinch-runner in the ninth inning in a game against the Indians.

 Summary

 Phillips had a .255 lifetime batting average with 62 home runs and 356 RBIs.
 He had a .964 fielding average.
 He walked 182 times and struck out only 314 times in 3,278 at-bats.
 He collected his final major league hit off Gerry Arrigo and his final home run off Dave Stenhouse.
 According to Baseball-Reference, the player he is most similar to statistically is Mike Shannon.
 He was teammates with Barry Latman for 6 seasons, longer than any other teammate.
-He mostly wore number #5 during his career, although during part of the 1960 season he wore #7, and during his final two years at Clevland he wore #1.
+He mostly wore number #5 during his career, although during part of the 1960 season he wore #7, and during his final two years at Cleveland he wore #1.